 In addition, we have licensed specific rights to Microgrid software algorithms developed by University of Wisconsin researchers for which we pay royalties to the assignee, The Wisconsin Alumni Research Foundation (WARF).
-Pursuant to U.S. Patent 7,116,010, titled "Control of small distributed energy resources", granted in 2006 and expires on March 27, 2024.
-Our exclusive rights are for engine-driven systems utilizing natural gas or diesel fuel in the application of power generation where the per-unit output is less than 500 kW.
-The software allows our products to be integrated as a Microgrid with minimal control devices and associated complexity and cost.
+Pursuant to U.S. Patent 7,116,010, tilde "Control of small distributed energy resources", granted in 2006 and expires on March 27, 2024.
+Our exclusive rights are for enginedriven systems utilizing natural gas or diesel fuel in the application of power generation where the per-unit output is less than 500 kW.
+The software allows our products to be integrated as a Microgrid with multiple InVerde units can be seamlessly isolated from the main utility grid in the event of an outage and re-connected to it afterward.
+The licensed software allows us to implement such a Microgrid with minimal control devices and associated complexity and cost.
 We consider the Microgrid software algorithm licensed from WARF to be a key feature of our InVerde product, and one that would be difficult to duplicate outside the patent.
 We pay WARF a royalty for each cogeneration module sold using the licensed technology.
-Such royalty payments have been in the range of \$5,000 to \$15,000 on an annual basis through the year ended December 31, 2022.
-In addition, WARF reserved the right to grant non-profit research institutions and governmental agencies non-exclusive licenses to practice and use, for non-commercial research purposes, the technology developed by us that is based on the licensed software.
+Such royalty payments have been in the range of \$5,000 to \$15,000 on an annual basis through the year ended December 31, 2023.
+In addition, WARF reserved the right to grant non-profit research institutions and governmental agencies non-exclusive licenses to practice and use, for noncommercial research purposes, the technology developed by us that is based on the licensed software.